How to make a dollshouse needlepoint traycloth

 Your doll’s house tray cloth is now finished, and ready to be placed on its tea tray (possibly with the matching tea cosy and a tea pot to complete the look?) in your doll’s house or room setting.

-Now that you have seen how easy it is to make one of our super miniature tray cloth designs, why not visit our ONLINE SHOP ?
+Now that you have seen how easy it is to make one of our super miniature tray cloth designs, why not visit our Needlepoint Kit Store ?
 We have several different designs of miniature tray cloth to choose from, to make your doll’s house really special.